skip to main content

 6.1.9 equal opportunities monitoring.

-6.2 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.
+6.2 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal data.

-7. If you fail to provide personal information
+7. If you fail to provide personal data

 If you fail to provide certain information when requested, we may not be able to properly assess your suitability for the role, nor comply with our legal obligations (such as to ensure the health and safety of candidates).

-8. How we use particularly sensitive personal information
+8. How we use particularly sensitive personal data

-8.1 "Special categories" of particularly sensitive personal information require higher levels of protection.
-We need to have further justification for collecting, storing and using this type of personal information.
-We may process special categories of personal information in the following circumstances:
+8.1 "Special categories" of particularly sensitive personal data require higher levels of protection.
+We need to have further justification for collecting, storing and using this type of personal data.
+We may process special categories of personal data in the following circumstances:

 8.1.1 in limited circumstances, using your explicit written consent;

-8.1.2 where we need to carry out our legal obligations or exercise rights in relation to your employment with us and in line with our data protection policy;
+8.1.2 where we need to carry out our legal obligations, exercise rights in relation to your employment with us and in line with our data protection policy; and

 8.1.3 where it is needed in the public interest, such as for equal opportunities monitoring or in relation to our occupational pension scheme, and always in line with our internal employment policies.